 Hans Matthews, the president of the Canadian Aboriginal Minerals Association, said potential cuts in government funding for First Nations are the “underlying hidden agenda” behind the legislation.

 “I think we’ll start to see eyebrows raised where people see the implications of the act,” he said.

-The ESTMA could be combined with the First Nations Financial Transparency Act to increase government scrutiny of First Nations' finances, Matthews said.
+The act would combine with the First Nations Financial Transparency Act to increase government scrutiny of First Nations’ finances, Matthews said.